 And as we model, we emphasize words with meaning to the child.

-Then if the child is interested in what we do, they spontaneously
+Then if the child is interested enough, they spontaneously

-The way we use Key Words does not replicate learning to speak.
-But it comes very close, so I like to say it mirrors speech.
-The major difference is that we are more intentional here.
-For we carefully guide their practice as we help them develop the ability to read, write, and eventually, carry out “real-life” projects.
+The way we use Special Words does not replicate learning to speak.
+However, it comes very close, so I say it mirrors speech.
+The major difference is that we are more intentional about helping the child develop the skills involved.
+We carefully guide their practice as we help them develop the ability to read, write, and eventually, carry out “real-life” projects.

-Also notice there’s no rote learning or memorizing involved with Key Words and The Steps.
+Also, note that there is no rote learning or memorization involved with Special Words and The Steps.
 This is just as there’s none in learning to speak.
-Both use the child’s interests and capitalize on their natural learning strategy.
+That is, we don’t sit a toddler in their highchair and “teach” them how to talk.
+Instead, we use the child’s interests and capitalize on their natural learning strategy.
+And that’s what we also do here, with print.

-So this approach recognizes, values, and uses what the young child brings to learning.
+This approach recognizes, values, and capitalizes on what the young child brings to the learning process.